Stock market today: Wall Street falls sharply to close its worst week since October - ExBulletin

 This has allowed earnings growth to spread across more types of companies, rather than just the tech giants that dominated the market last year, according to David Lefkowitz, head of U.S. equities at UBS Global Wealth Management.

-For this reason it provides the S&The P 500 could end the year around the 5,200 level, which is roughly where it closed on Thursday.
+For this reason, he predicts that the S&P 500 could end the year around the 5,200 level, roughly where it closed on Thursday.
 He said the index could even reach 5,500 if inflationary pressures ease more quickly or if corporate profit growth is stronger than expected.

 On Wall Street, Wells Fargo slipped 0.4% after swinging between gains and losses throughout the day.
 It beat analysts' forecasts for overall earnings for the latest quarter.
 But its net interest income, a key component of banks' profits, fell short of forecasts.